Let's square away the most interesting fact about the Swiss flag: it's the only national flag that's square instead of rectangular.

 (Copyright Hans Rudolf Kurz: Das Schweizer Heer von den Anfängen bis zur Gegenwart.
 Dietikon-Zürich, 1969.
 Wikipedia)

-It remains a mystery why the Swiss flag is red.
+It remains a mystery why the Switzerland flag is red.

 Some historians speculate that red might represent the blood of Christ.
 Others view it as a reference to the former flag of Bern.